blueteamer/blog/content/archive/2023-07-21-how-to-extract-vba-code-from-office-documents/index.md

 ---
+draft: false
+toc: false
 title: "How to extract VBA code from malicious Office documents"
-date: 2023-07-21T15:25:21+02:00
 description: "Learn how to extract VBA code from a malicious Microsoft Office document."
-featured: false
-draft: false
-toc: false
-# menu: main
+date: 2023-07-21
 usePageBundles: true
-# featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
-# featureImageAlt: 'Description of image' # Alternative text for featured image.
-# featureImageCap: 'This is the featured image.' # Caption (optional).
-# thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
 categories:
-  - security-operations
+  - brain dump
 tags:
-  - malware-analysis
+  - malware analysis
-  - office-documents
+  - office documents
-  - threat-intelligence
+  - cyber threat intelligence

 ---

 Learn how to extract VBA code from a malicious Microsoft Office document.

 <!--more-->
 ***

 ## Introduction